FotoForensics provides budding researchers and professional investigators access to cutting-edge tools for digital photo

 When you submit an image, you are provided with a direct link that you can share with other people (and they, in turn, may tweet or post to Facebook or send it to friends).
 The pictures may also be reviewed by the site administrators and research partners.
 In limited cases that comply with Copyright Fair Use (e.g., teaching), select pictures may be used for analysis-related training purposes.

-Pictures remain on the server for at least 3 months.
-After that, inactive pictures may be removed in order to reclaim disk space as needed.
+Pictures remain on the server for at least 3 months and potentially indefinitely.
+After the initial 3 months, inactive pictures may be removed in order to reclaim disk space as needed.
+(Currently, we have plenty of disk space so only prohibited content is removed.)